noir-lang/noir/docs/docs/concepts/foundation/communication/cross_chain_calls.md

 When the L1 contract can itself handle where messages are coming from (it could before as well but useless as only 1 address could send), we don't need to worry about it being in only a single pair.
 The circuits can therefore simply insert the contract leafs without requiring it to ensure that neither have been used before.

 With many L2's reading from the same L1, we can also more easily setup generic bridges (with many assets) living in a single L1 contract but minting multiple L2 assets, as the L1 contract can handle the access control and the L2's simply point to it as the portal.
-This reduces complexity of the L2 contracts as all access control is handled by the L1 contract.
+This reduces the complexity of the L2 contracts as all access control is handled by the L1 contract.

 ## Open Questions